jorenn92/Maintainerr/docs/1-home/Home.md

 <b>Maintainerr</b> makes managing your media easy.
 Create custom rules with parameters across different services, show the matching media on the Plex home screen for a given amount of days and handle the deletion.

-> Maintainerr is early alpha software, expect bugs.
+> Maintainerr is beta software, please report any bugs and issues.

 # Features
 - Configure rules specific to your needs